TylerMcMahonCreate/TylerMcMahonCreate.github.io/_pages/about.md

 ---

-title: "About Tyler McMahon"
+title: "About Me"

 ---
+---
 Tyler McMahon is a mechanical engineer with a passion for product design and advanced prototyping techniques.
 His professional experience is in instituional HVAC systems, with a focus on mechanical design.
-He is seeking a job in product design, full-building MEP, or defense.
+He is seeking a job in product design, mechanical infrastucture, or construction.

 ## Education